PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 recorded above.
 The detached worktree and temporary outputs were removed; no Tier corpus run was performed.

+### Unary/Split/Concat root continuation

+The preceding `_optimize_transpose_unary_split_concat_single_post_nchw` helper is now extracted into the same semantic owner under a separate immutable root plan.
+Its two production positions, order relative to the direct and binary Split roots, and stats key are unchanged.
+Both calls now supply Session LayoutState.

+The plan proves an exact typed private NHWC-to-NCHW Transpose, one allowed pre-Split unary, one channel Split, every Split output exactly once through either a direct edge or one allowed unary, exactly one external branch, and a channel Concat.
+All converted branch fan-out is closed.
+Public intermediates, duplicate or missing Split branches, multiple external branches, duplicate producers, stale order, per-axis quantization, and malformed unary operators reject the candidate without mutation.

+An external singleton Reshape is bypassed only when its source/output shapes and dynamic signatures have the exact NHWC/NCHW relationship and both channel dimensions are one.
+Dtype, quantization, provenance, graph order, and physical layout are also validated.
+Already-proven direct NHWC external inputs remain supported.
+Shared external Reshape consumers are untouched.

+The Concat output may be public or an intermediate legacy NCHW tensor.
+One private NHWC producer output and the proven input permutation preserve that local contract.
+Split-axis copy-on-write, metadata, Concat inputs/options, adapter insertion, graph-index updates, and LayoutState updates occur only after full re-resolution and preflight.
+This removes the raw path that could change the Split axis, metadata, and Concat before discovering an invalid output tensor.

+Pre-extraction characterization recorded zero matches in all 24 invocations: four each on YuNet, FastestDet, HumanSeg, and OSNet, and eight on SiNet.
+The 29-test owner suite, existing active-path test, adjacent Split owners, binary bridge owners, and architecture suite pass together with `318 passed in 43.96s`.
+TensorFlow-import-blocked explicit direct, default direct, and `-cotof` conversion pass with `3 passed in 3.83s`.
+A sequential YuNet comparison against `0b4a0001` emits the same five byte-identical files.
+The detached worktree and all temporary outputs were removed; no Tier corpus run was performed.

 ## Completed work

 The merged `fb-refactor4` checkpoints included: